How the census can help you to understand your customers

 What is the census?

 The UK census is one of the broadest and most complete datasets available for public use anywhere in the world.
-It takes place every 10 years – most recently in 2011 - and aims to gather information from every household in the country; this makes it invaluable as a nationwide snapshot and a measure of lifestyle changes over time.
+It takes place every 10 years and aims to gather information from every household in the country; this makes it invaluable as a nationwide snapshot and a measure of lifestyle changes over time.
 The census is created, collected, collated and released by the three government offices covering all of the UK: the Office for National Statistics (ONS) for England and Wales, National Records Scotland (NRS) and the Northern Ireland Statistics and Research Agency (NISRA).

 What data does the census collect?